vpoteryaev-cs-mods/PanelHook/README.md

 One handler can be hooked to different elements, also several different handlers can be attached to one element.
 Only full duplication the pair handler-element is not allowed.

-The followeng functions provide an interface:
+The followed functions provide an interface:
 ```
 public static bool IsHooked(MouseEventHandler handlerPointer, object obj)    - check that the couple handler-element has already been registered;
 public static void AddHook(MouseEventHandler ptr, object obj, string desc)   - hooking itself